s – the standard abbreviation for seconds, although sec is often used.

 studio – space or workrooms used for a specific purpose, such as for recording music, photography, making movies, broadcasting, pottery, architecture, painting, dance, sculpture, animation, and other artistic purposes.
 See also recording studio.

 studio monitors – loudspeakers specifically designed for very accurate reproduction of audio in recording studios.
 They are designed to produce a relatively flat phase and frequency response, so that there is minimal coloration of the sound.
 Unlike a high fidelity speaker, which is designed to sound good often by boosting both the low end and high end, a studio monitor needs to have a neutral tonal balance, which is especially important during the mixing process.
 Also called reference monitors or simply monitors for short.

 stutter edit – an audio production technique, often used in electronic music, in which fragments of audio are repeated in rhythmic intervals, so that it sounds like stuttering.
 Also called Also called stuttering.

 stylus – (1) The small pointed piece of metal or gemstone mounted in a cartridge on the tonearm of a phonograph or turntable that tracks the groove of a record.
 The slang term is needle as the original 78-rpm records used a needle-like device made of steel.
 With the introduction of the vinylLP, smaller styli made of gemstones, such as saphire and diamond, were used.
 See also conical stylus and elliptical stylus.
-(2) The small pointed piece of metal or gemstone used on a lathe for cutting grooves in a master of a vinyl record.
-Also called a cutting stylus.
-(3) A sharp-pointed device used for marking matrix numbers on the runout section of a record.
+(2) A sharp-pointed device used for marking matrix numbers on the runout section of a record.
+See also cutting stylus.

 subcardioid pattern – a unidirectional pickup pattern similar to a cardioid pattern but with a wider response pattern in the front and a smooth flat response in the rear rather than the tuck-in or null of a cardioid.
 Sometimes called a wide cardioid or hypocardioid.
 See also polar pattern.